20 Dog Breeds With High Prey Drives and Strategies to Channel it

 The hounds will mainly just track scent and pave the path to prey for hunters.

 The pointers quietly stalk, observe and then point with their leg lifted and muzzle directed towards the bird, but do not chase giving time for the hunters to cast a net over the birds or shoot.

-Many spaniels will flush birds out of bushes so the hunter can shoot at them.
+Spaniels instead specialize in flushing birds out of bushes, so the hunter can shoot at them.